Christopher-Hayes/telldunkin/README.md

      alt="GIF screenshot of program running with browser visible"/>

-Note: the gif is showing puppeteer in headless mode.
-By default puppeteer code is in headless mode, so no browser will typical be shown.
-This can be changed by setting `headless: true` on line 42.
+Note: the gif is showing puppeteer NOT in headless mode.
+By default puppeteer code will be in headless mode, so no browser will typical be shown.
+Turning off headless mode can help with debugging, this can be changed by setting `headless: true` on line 42.